 European Championships 2012 – England v Italy: ‘Refund of losing bets if it goes to penalties’.

 Sometimes these refunds are made before an event has finished, or even started.
-For example, in 1999 they paid out on Istabraq to win the Champion Hurdle at Cheltenham the day before the race (Istabraq won comfortably).
+In 1999 they paid out on Istabraq to win the Champion Hurdle at Cheltenham the day before the race (Istabraq won comfortably).

 They also paid out on New Zealand to win the 2011 Rugby World Cup days before the final against France (the All-Blacks just won 8-7).